Cohomological rigidity of manifolds with torus actions: I: -rigidity of a class of homology spheres

 In \cite{FMW15}, we proved that the $B$-rigidity holds for a class of simplicial $2$-spheres, whose dual class is also known as the \emph{Pogorelov class} (see \cite{BEMPP17}).
 It is characterized by the flagness condition and the ``no $\square$-condition" described below.

-\begin{Def} An one-dimensional simplicial complex is called a \emph{$k$-circuit} if it is a triangulation of $S^1$ and contains $k$ vertices.
-A simplicial complex $K$ is said to satisfy the \emph{no $\square$-condition} if there is no full subcomplex $K_I\subset K$ such that $K_I$ is a $4$-circuits. \end{Def} \begin{thm}[\cite{FMW15}] Suppose $K$ is a flag simplicial $2$-sphere satisfying the no $\square$-condition.
-Then $K$ is $B$-rigid. \end{thm} A natural question arises of whether these conditions can be applied to higher dimensional simplicial spheres (or even Gorenstein$^*$ complexes) to get more $B$-rigid examples.
-However the following result makes this question meaningless. \begin{thm}[{\cite[Proposition 12.2.2]{CLS11}}] Suppose a flag Gorenstein$^*$ complex (over a field $\kk$) of dimension $n$ satisfies the no $\square$-condition.
-Then $n\leqslant3$. \end{thm} \begin{rem} The statement of Theorem \ref{thm:no 4-circuit for higher} in \cite{CLS11} is for generalized homology spheres, but the proof extends without difficulty to the Gorenstein$^*$ case. \end{rem}
+\begin{Def} A $1$-dimensional simplicial complex is called a \emph{$k$-circuit} if it is a triangulation of $S^1$ and contains $k$ vertices.
+A simplicial complex $K$ is said to satisfy the \emph{no $\square$-condition} if there is no full subcomplex $K_I\subset K$ such that $K_I$ is a $4$-circuit. \end{Def} \begin{thm}[\cite{FMW15}, {see Remark \ref{rem:n=3}}] Suppose $K$ is a flag simplicial $2$-sphere satisfying the no $\square$-condition.
+Then $K$ is $B$-rigid. \end{thm} A natural question arises of whether these conditions can be applied to higher dimensional simplicial spheres to get more $B$-rigid or {$BB$-rigid} examples.
+However the following result makes this question meaningless. \begin{thm}[{\cite[Proposition 12.2.2]{CLS11}}] Suppose a flag homology sphere of dimension $n$ satisfies the no $\square$-condition.
+Then $n\leqslant3$. \end{thm}

-Even for the case $n=3$, the Gorenstein$^*$ examples satisfying the conditions in Theorem \ref{thm:no 4-circuit for higher} are rather rare.
+Even for the case $n=3$, the examples satisfying the conditions in Theorem \ref{thm:no 4-circuit for higher} are rather rare.
 (The only known example is the $600$-cell.)
-So we should change our strategy for higher dimensional Gorenstein$^*$ complexes.
+So we should change our strategy in higher dimensions.

-In fact, we notice that only a special combinatorial property, which is essentially weaker than the no $\square$-condition for $n\geqslant3$, is needed in the proof of Theorem \ref{thm:rigidity of toric manifold}.
+In fact, we notice that only a special combinatorial property, which is essentially weaker than the no $\square$-condition for higher dimensional spheres, is needed in the proof of Theorem \ref{thm:B-rigidity of 2-spheres}.
 It is the following condition.